Engee documentation

 Comparison of neural network training on CPU and GPU

-Let's return to the example of training a multilayer neural network for a regression task and compare how the process will be accelerated when switching to GPU.
+Let's return to the example of training a multilayer neural network to a regression problem and compare how the process will speed up when switching to a GPU.

-The following command may take a few minutes if the named libraries have not already been installed.
+The following command may take several minutes if the named libraries have not been installed yet.

 In [ ]: